tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

 Solid State Drives
 ==================

-> Summary
+Summary help replacing me

-This article covers many aspects of SSDs (solid state drives) as they relate to Linux; however, the underlying principals and key learning presented within are general enough to be applicable to users running SSDs on other operating systems such as the Windows family of products as well as Mac OS X. Beyond the aforementioned information, Linux users
+This article covers many aspects of SSDs (solid state drives) as they relate to Linux; however, the underlying principles and key learning presented within are general enough to be applicable to users running SSDs on other operating systems such as the Windows family of products as well as Mac OS X. Beyond the aforementioned information, Linux users